kikwit/kikwit/README.md

 ### Services

 By default service classes are located in `APP_ROOT/services/**/*` where `APP_ROOT` is the application base folder.
-The location can be changed using the `servicesRoot` configuration key.
+The location can be changed using the `servicesRoot` configuration property.
 All service classes must be decorated with the `@service` decorator.
 The `@service` requires a string argument which defines the key to use when injecting the service using the `@inject(...KEYS)` decorator.
 By default each request gets its own instance of the injected service.